 All brands will bring a lot of shoes to display and to try on and all will take orders, plus that some of them will sell shoes directly at the event.
 For those who offer bespoke services you can reserve an appointment in advance, or take the plunge and get measured and order on site.
 As mentioned, read more about them all below.

 The ones making this event possible is our partners.
 Main partner is the leading premium shoe care brand Saphir, whose Medaille d’Or range is considered the best shoe care products in the world by many shoe aficionados and professional shoe shiners.
 They will exhibit at the event as usual, and bring a bunch of their products to sell.
-As partners we have the Swiss company making premium leather belts and accessories: J. Hopenstand, coming back again.
-Founded in 1925, they are most famous for their cleverly designed double sided belts.
-And also the modern British tailoring firm Cad & the Dandy, who have been a revitalising factor at the famous Savile Row with really affordable tailoring.
+As partners we have the famous Italian sock company Bresciani, arguably making some of the finest socks in the world.
+We have the modern British tailoring firm Cad & the Dandy, who have been a revitalising factor at the famous Savile Row with really affordable tailoring.
 They will give a teaser to what they offer, and talk to visitors about all the tailoring possibilities they have.
+Also partner and helping us out with lots of things is The Valet, where Tom Beecroft (previously The Jaunty Flaneur) has taken his shoe care service and teamed up with alterations tailors and dry cleaner expertise.

 Apart from the exhibitions we’ll also have the stage area where some of the event’s highlights will take place.
 It starts already directly after opening, at 11.15, with the final of the World Championships in Shoe Patina, organised in collaboration with Saphir.
 Three finalists will have five hours (with one hour break at the middle of the day) to paint a pair of TLB Mallorca crust leather shoes.
 Winner who’ve made the best patina according to the jury will get the shoes, after they’ve been on a world tour together with the top trio in the shoemaking contest.
 A bit more info on the patina contest below, and much more in the more info in qualification post here.